mpaulosky/mpaulosky/README.md

 ## I'm Matthew Paulosky, a retired Boeing Comercial Aircraft employee

 <p>My last job at Boeing was supporting the Electrical Engineering organization.
-Creating, supporting applications which assited in the design of aircraft electical systems and processes.
+Creating, supporting applications which assisted in the design of aircraft electical systems and processes.
 I worked with VBA, C#, HTML, CSS, Bootstrap, Java, and MS Access.</p>

 <p>I currently enjoy learning new technologies in the .NET and C# relm to keep my brain learing new skills and techniques.</P>